 While it is possible to produce a high luster by manually polishing a part using coated abrasives or buffing wheels, hand polishing can be expensive and inconsistent.
 Instead, mass finishing, particularly using high energy equipment or high frequency finishing systems, can yield a higher output of parts.

-SurfacePrep supports a variety of grinding and polishing processes via a large selection of tools and equipment.
+SurfacePrep supports a variety of grinding and industrial polishing processes via a large selection of tools and equipment.